amicoleo/amicoleo.github.io/README.md

-+ Removed vh dependencies - not compatible with some mobile devices

 Tim questions
 -------------
 + Titles of sections (I'd take away Overview, and Information seems reduntant, since it's the name of the current section anyway)